pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/4-generation-data.md

 | Solar | 1.25 | 25.40 | 0.99 |
 | Wind | 1.09 | 14.81 | 1.34 |

-Solar and wind generation move close to KEGOC; coal stays too high and gas too low — capacity is better, but dispatch is not yet calibrated.
+Solar and wind generation move close to KEGOC; coal stays too high and gas too low.
+The capacity match is better, but dispatch is not yet calibrated.

 ---